jonezy/Razz/README.md

 # Razz

 Some helpful stuff to make rapidly prototyping asp.net mvc projects easy peasy.
+Worry about building your app and not writing pointless controller code.

+Razz can also *act* as a static site, since the controller's responsibility is to locate the view and only locate the view it's almost like a static site.

 # How to use it.